benbarnett/benbarnett.net/_posts/2021-08-01-module-federation.markdown

 ### Monitoring

 Another advantage for applications as libraries is that we can more detailed observability.
 A sudden flatline in traffic to our component endpoints?
 Perhaps we broke our component loader somehow.

+### Caching

+Thanks to Webpack’s [deterministic module naming algorithm](https://webpack.js.org/configuration/optimization/#optimizationmoduleids), we can still benefit from long term caching for the modules that are loaded.
+It will also resolve any imports and re-use anything that’s been loaded already (either by the host app, or any other federated modules).
+This is all enabled by default in production on Webpack 5.

+The thing to watch out for is the `remoteEntry.js` file - our manifest for each of the remote applications.
+This is something we don’t want to cache so apps are always being signposted to the right modules and their dependencies.

 ## Fiddly bits